Tobistor/Cat-Classifier/README.md

-# 🍔👁 Food Vision
+# Cat Classification
-This is a Food Prediction Application using Streamlit.
+This is a Cat classification using Streamlit.

 https://